Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The journey back was...anti-climatic.
 The crew had went off to their individual distractions after dinner, which left Wilde and Bruuk alone to do Deathworlder things.
 Here, that meant some exercise (which today was high-intensity intervals, where Bruuk was *absolutely* kicking his arse), and later, an evening of videogames where Ian could turn the tables a bit.

 It had been exactly the right kind of grueling, really.
-The weight wasn’t too heavy---well, Bruuk used at least four times more for his work, which was *saying* something since Ian was linebacker-big, in considerably better conditioning, and damn good at the iron game these days.
+The weight wasn’t too heavy - well, Bruuk used at least four times more for his work, which was *saying* something since Ian was linebacker-big, in considerably better conditioning, and damn good at the iron game these days.
 Not that it mattered, since the *intensity* and the volume and the *pace* of it had Wilde reduced to something akin to pudding before they were even a half-hour into their workout.

 Two hours later, they’d gone straight into some cardio for cool-down, where he’d managed to recover some of his dignity.
 Just a little, though: Bruuk really was a ridiculously good athlete.